Chewing tobacco: Plug

 Plug chewing tobacco is tobacco leaves pressed into a square, brick-like mass called a plug.
-From this, pieces are bitten off or cut from the plug and then chewed.
+From this, pieces are bitten off or cut from the plug and then chewed or minced by hand or tools and rolled to be smoked, being similar to using hashish plates.
 Plug tobacco is declining in popularity, and is thus less readily available than loose-leaf chewing tobacco.
 Historically, plug tobacco could be either smoked in a pipe or chewed, but today, these are two distinct products.

 Twist

 Twist chewing tobacco consists of leaves twisted together into a rope-like mass.
 Unlike most loose-leaf tobaccos, twist chewing tobacco is usually not sweetened.
 Pieces of twist are either bitten off or cut and then chewed.
 Twist chewing tobacco is not widely available and is mostly found in Appalachia.
 Historically, twists could also be smoked in a pipe, or ground up into nasal snuff.

 Health effects

 Even though it is less dangerous than smoking, chewing tobacco is addictive, represents a major health risk, has no safe level of use, and is not a safe substitute for smoking.
+A 2024 U.S. Surgeon General fact sheet on tobacco-related health disparities notes that, despite declines in tobacco use, disparities persist across population groups, including higher tobacco use among people living in rural areas and in the South and Midwest.
 Globally it contributes to 650,000 deaths each year, with a significant proportion of these in Southeast Asia.

 Using chewing tobacco can cause minor health effects such as dental disease, cardiovascular disease, asthma, and deformities in the female reproductive system.
 It also raises the risk of fatal coronary artery disease, fatal stroke and non-fatal ischaemic heart disease.

 Quitting chewing tobacco use is as challenging as smoking cessation.
 There is no scientific evidence that using chewing tobacco can help a person quit smoking.